 ASSESSED VALUE – The monetary worth of real or personal property as a basis for its taxation.
 This value, established by a governmental agency, is rarely used by insurers as a means to determine indemnification.

-AUTHORIZED CONTROL LEVEL RISKED BASED CAPITAL – insurance company’s theoretical capital amount and surplus that is should maintain.
+AUTHORIZED CONTROL LEVEL RISKED BASED CAPITAL – The insurance company’s theoretical capital amount and surplus that it should maintain.